BigWoodieWood/label-studio/web/libs/editor/LSF.init.md

 ## Huge mess with "side panels"

 We have three versions of interface:
-1. with DEV-1170 FF off we have old interface with `components/SidebarTabs`
-2. with DEV-1170 FF on and DEV-3873 off we have intermediate interface with `components/SidePanels/SidePanels.tsx`
 3. with both FFs on we have new desired interface with `components/SidePanels/TabPanels/SideTabsPanels.tsx`

 They both are only disabled in couple places.